Ted Cruz Fires Back at 'Rich, Angry, Hollywood Celebrity' Seth Rogen After Actor Says 'F**k Off You Fascist'

-Star of Disney’s The Lion King Seth Rogen hurled an unhinged and profane rant at Senator Ted Cruz (R-TX), calling him a “fascist” after the Texas senator called out President Joe Biden for rejoining the Paris Climate Agreement.
+Star of Disney’s The Lion King Seth Rogen hurled an unhinged and profane rant at Sen. Ted Cruz (R-TX), calling him a “fascist” after the Texas senator called out President Joe Biden for rejoining the Paris Climate Agreement.

 “By rejoining the Paris Climate Agreement, President Biden indicates he’s more interested in the views of the citizens of Paris than in the jobs of the citizens of Pittsburgh,” tweeted Cruz on Wednesday.
 “This agreement will do little to affect the climate and will harm the livelihoods of Americans.”